 Fill out the FAFSA.
 Most people need about 30-45 minutes to do this.
 (If you are able to use the IRS Data Retrieval tool, filling out the FAFSA is even faster!)

-The FAFSA becomes available after October 1 of each year.
-Since funds are limited at many schools, early submission maximizes your chances of receiving financial aid.
+The new FAFSA becomes available after Dec.
+1st, 2023.
+Early submission maximizes your chances of receiving financial aid.

 Submit the FAFSA whether or not you think you qualify for aid.
-Sometimes being rejected for federal aid is prerequisite for receiving private awards.
+Sometimes, being rejected for federal aid is a prerequisite for receiving private awards.